-- Position the CTA accordingly based off of your engagement rate;
+- Position the CTA accordingly based on your engagement rate

-- And make the CTA highly relevant to the video’s content.
+- Make the CTA highly relevant to the video’s content

 The conversion rate tells you how many leads you have acquired from the video.
-If a video has a high-conversion rate, this a sign to create more videos on the same topic and to share them across the same platform.
+If a video has a high conversion rate, this a sign to create more videos on the same topic and share them across the same platform.

 To improve a video’s conversion rate:

-- And place the video in an easy-to-find spot on your website.
+- Place the video in an easy-to-find spot on your website

 Feedback metrics serve as a form of qualitative data that you can use to see how your audience is reacting to the video, if they’re reacting at all.

 There’s a lot that goes into creating an infographic.
 A lot of time, design, research, design, fact-checking, design, and more design.
 But once it’s published, the results are often amazing.
-This is why 42 percent of marketers agree infographics are the best-performing visual asset to leverage for visual marketing success.
+This is why 42% of marketers agree that infographics are the best performing visual asset to leverage for visual marketing success.

 To measure your infographic marketing efforts, you’ll want to take a look at its: